scalableinternetservices/ucsb_website/_slide_src/01_course_introduction.md

 * Browser: Establishes a TCP connection to the IP address
 * Web server: Accept the TCP connection
 * Web server: Add TLS context to the TCP connection
-* Browser: Wraps a TLS session ontop of the TCP connection
+* Browser: Wraps a TLS session on-top of the TCP connection
 * Browser: Sends an HTTP request over the TLS session
 * Web server: Parse the request, fetch and send the requested resources